martinha1909/Hassner/coding_standards.md

 3. File names:

-    3.1 Backend files has to end with "Backend.php" (i.e LoginBackend.php)
+    3.1 Backend files has to end with "<filename>Backend.php" (i.e LoginBackend.php)

     3.2 File name has to have first word uppercase format (i.e SignupBackend.php)